knewplay/book-programming-essential/programming-fundamentals/chapter2.md

 Even though it might seem simple to us, each of these steps needs to be meticulously defined for a robot to perform them.
 How does it "scan" or "pick up"?
 Each of these larger tasks can be further decomposed into smaller, more precise actions, each constituting part of the overall algorithm.

-## Introduction to flowcharts and their symbols.
+## Introduction to flowcharts and their symbols

 While algorithms can be written down as a list of instructions, for complex tasks, a visual representation can be more intuitive.
 Enter flowcharts.

 A flowchart uses symbols to represent different types of actions or steps.
 Key symbols include: